xlladdins/xll/docs/Excel4MacrosT-Zcopy.md

 **Remarks**

--   Returns TRUE if successful.
-Returns FALSE if arrow\_num exceeds the
+  - > Returns TRUE if successful.
+Returns FALSE if arrow\_num exceeds
-    > number of tracer arrows or if there are no tracer arrows.
+    > the number of tracer arrows or if there are no tracer arrows.

--   Returns FALSE if ref\_num exceeds the number of links.
+  - > Returns FALSE if ref\_num exceeds the number of links.

--   Returns the \#VALUE! error value if not available; for example, if
+  - > Returns the \#VALUE\! error value if not available; for example,
-    > the selection is something other than a worksheet, or the active
+    > if the selection is something other than a worksheet, or the
-    > cell does not contain an arrow.
+    > active cell does not contain an arrow.

 **Related Function**